glaukommatos/Gymder/README.md

 There's a few things I just haven't done because of time:

-- More testing (ideally I would also like to test the lone view model and view controllers).
+- Would love to add more tests. :)

 - No way to reload once you run out of data (although for a while I thought about putting a cute animation or something if you actually swiped through everything).